 John McDouall StuartPrint Page

-A sculpture commemorates explorer John McDouall Stuart, (1815 – 1866) who was a Scottish explorer and one of the most accomplished and famous of all Australia's inland explorers.
+A statue commemorates explorer John McDouall Stuart, (1815 – 1866) who was a Scottish explorer and one of the most accomplished and famous of all Australia's inland explorers.

 At the end of 1860 the South Australian government voted £2500 to equip a large expedition to be led by Stuart.
 Burke and Wills had already set out to cross the continent so there was no time to lose if a South Australian party was to arrive first.